rvagg/delayed/README.md

 **Delayed** is designed for use across JavaScript platforms, including the browser and within Node.js.
 It conforms to CommonJS and AMD and can be included within an [Ender](http://ender.no.de) build.
 It is available in npm (for Node.js and Ender) as *"delayed"* or can be [downloaded](https://raw.github.com/rvagg/delayed/master/delayed.js) straight from GitHub repository.

+**Delayed** is tested against all modern browsers, plus Internet Explorer 6 and above.

 ## API

  * [delay()](#delay)